ComScore

 PureWow editors select every item that appears on this page, and the company may earn compensation through affiliate links within the story.
 All prices are accurate upon date of publish.
 You can learn more about the affiliate process here.

-wedding dress codes universal
+wedding dress codes guide 2024 UNI

-Meet the Expert:
+Meet the Experts

-• Stefanie Cove is a wedding planner and founder of Stefanie Cove and Co. based in Los Angeles.
-She has over 15 years of experience planning events all over the world from weddings to brand dinners.
+• Stefanie Cove is a wedding planner and founder of Stefanie Cove and Co.
+Based in Los Angeles, she has over 15 years of experience planning events all over the world from weddings to brand dinners.

 • Lundyn Carter is a wedding expert and the founder of Laine London, a Black-founded and woman-owned business that rents designer wedding dresses based on inclusivity, sustainability and customization.